davetcc/tcMenuController/README.md

 This project allows you to build a very complex Xamarin UI that can be deployed to various App stores.
 As a general rule commerical support will be offered under a support contract.
 Use the tcMenu discussion forum for questions.

-Please leave all test to here entact in any forks.
+Please leave all text to here entact in any forks.

 ---